c0decaps/rf-socket-control/README.md

 ### Details:
-These sockets typically, independent of the brand work by setting dip switches (10 on the sockets, 5 on the transmitter) to control the switches individually and to prevent interference.
+These sockets typically work the same independent of the brand.
+To use them you usually have to set dip switches (10 on the sockets, 5 on the transmitter) to control the switches individually and to prevent interference.
 The 5 dip switches on the transmitter select which switches of which group are to be controlled (`groupID`).
 5 of the 10 dip switches on the socket select the group the socket is in and the other 5 select the individual ID of the switch (`switchID`).
 The `switchID` translates to the letters like the following: `10000->A`, `01000->B`, `00001->E`.

 When a group is selected in the webinterface and a on/off button is clicked on, a form gets submitted to `switch.php` where a curl request to a client gets submitted following this format: